Otago fault system: Akatore Fault

 The Akatore Fault is of potential significance as it is the most active fault close to the city of Dunedin and full rupture would be associated with coastal tsunami risk.
 There have been two ruptures within the last 1300 years.
 It is unknown if the offshore Green Island Fault is related.
 If it is, the potential for significant human and property hazard from a whole fault rupture is considerably increased.
 The onland 23 km fault has at least a 5 km offshore extension to the south, and a 9 km offshore extension towards Dunedin's coastal suburbs.
 One recent rupture caused 7.4 m of slip.
 Before recent activity in the last 15,000 years it had been quiescent for over 100,000 years.
 The recent activity implies a slip rate of 6 mm/year with recurrence average of 1700 years.
-The fault is named for the Akatore Creek, a small stream which flows to the Pacific south of Taieri Mouth.
+The fault is named for the Akatore Creek, a small stream which flows to the Pacific Ocean south of Taieri Mouth.